rivaspinelojar/rivaspinelojar/README.md

 # About me...

-- 🌱 I’m currently learning to program in **Python**.
+- 🌱 I’m currently learning to program in **Python*
-- ⚡ Fun fact: Je ne parle anglais... encore.
+- 📽 I like Russian literature and Kubrick's films.